Approximation in shift-invariant spaces with deep ReLU neural networks: Introduction

 which are functions in the dilated shift-invariant spaces generated by a continuous function $\varphi$.
 Our main contribution is that we provide a systematical way to construct such neural networks and that we characterize their expressive power by rigorous estimation of the approximation error.
 Our work is closely related to signal processing, image processing, communication of information and so on, for in these areas, shift-invariant spaces are widely used \citep{grochenig2001foundations,mallat1999wavelet}.
 For example, digital signals transmitted in communication systems are expressed by functions in these spaces \citep{Oppenheim_2009}.
 Recently, many efforts are made to apply neural networks to solve problems in these areas \citep{purwins2019deep,yu2010deep,ker2017deep,mousavi2015deep,kiranyaz20191,fan2020advancing}.
 Despite their success in practice, theoretical understanding of deep learning in such applications still remains open.
 We hope that our work provides a theoretical justification and explanation for the application of deep neural networks in such areas.

 Our results on shift-invariant spaces can also be used to study the approximation on other function spaces.
 Shift-invariant spaces are closely related to wavelets \citep{daubechies1992ten,mallat1999wavelet}, which can be used to approximate classical function spaces such as Sobolev spaces, Besov spaces and so on \citep{de1994approximation,jia1993approximation,lei1997approximation,kyriazis1995approximation,jia2004approximation,jia2010approximation}.
 By combining our construction with these existing results, we can estimate approximation errors of Sobolev functions and Besov functions by deep neural networks, which generalize the results of Yarotsky \citep{yarotsky2017error,yarotsky2018optimal,yarotsky2019phase} and Shen et al. \citep{shen2019nonlinear,shen2019deep,lu2020deep}.
-Besides, we also give lower bounds of the approximation error using the nonlinear $n$-width introduced by \citep{ratsaby1997value,maiorov1999degree}.
+Besides, we also give lower bounds of the approximation error using the nonlinear $n$-width introduced by \citet{ratsaby1997value,maiorov1999degree}.
 It is worth to point out that our lower bounds hold for $L^p$ error with $1\le p\le \infty$, while, as far as we know, it is only proved for $L^\infty$ error in the literature.
 These lower bounds indicate the asymptotic optimality of our error estimates on Sobolev spaces.

 The rest of this paper is organized as follows.
 Notations and necessary terminology are summarized in section \ref{sec:Preliminaries}.
 A detailed discussion of our main results is presented in section \ref{sec:shift_invariant_spaces}.
 In section \ref{sec:Sobolev_Besov}, we apply our main theorem to Sobolev spaces and Besov spaces, and show the optimality of the approximation result in Sobolev spaces.
+In section \ref{sec:discussion}, we make a summary of our result and discuss the its relation with other studies.
 Finally, the detail of the network construction and the proofs of main theorems are contained in sections \ref{sec:proof_Q} and \ref{sec:proof_uniform}.